CloudCannon/documentation/_ssl/letsencrypt.md

 ---

+These notes are for installation on a Mac / *nix system and will not work on a standard Windows system.
+Sorry.
+{: .warning}

 ### Installing certbot

 If you have previously installed an older version of [certbot](https://certbot.eff.org/about/) or the letsencryptclient, run `rm -rf ~/.local/share/letsencrypt` to clear conflicting data.
 {: .info}

+To install certbot on your local system, enter the following commands in your terminal.

 ~~~bash
 cd /tmp